-This position statement (1) summarizes the consensus views of GSA on water resource issues; (2) advocates improved adaptive management of water resources through collaboration of water professionals, concerned citizens, and decision makers at all levels of government; and (3) provides a communications tool for geoscientists.
+This position statement (1) summarizes the consensus views of GSA on water-resource issues, specifically the quantity of surface- and groundwater available to meet societal needs; (2) advocates for improved adaptive management of the availability of existing and future water resources through collaboration of water professionals, concerned citizens, and decision makers at all levels of government; and (3) provides a communications tool for geoscientists.

-In short, mitigating present‐day water shortages and managing future water resources requires broad, sustained efforts and active collaboration of scientists, engineers, managers, planners, policy makers, and the public.
+Mitigating present‐day and future, anticipated water shortages and managing water resources for the coming decades requires broad, sustained efforts and active collaboration among geoscientists, engineers, water-resource managers, planners, policy makers, and industry, who should seek to

 Opportunities for GSA and GSA Members to Help Implement Recommendations